The Wacky World of Tex Avery: Development

 In October 1995, DIC Entertainment announced they would be opening an animation office in France in partnership with Hampster Productions (which at the time, was 33% minority-owned by DIC's majority owner Capital Cities/ABC, which had not yet been acquired by The Walt Disney Company), and that their first project would be called Tex Avery Theater.
 DIC also acquired the rights to use Avery's name and likeness through his estate in order to produce the series, with Avery's daughter Nancy Arkley reported to have a direct involvement in the series.
 The package of 195 7-minute cartoons would have been made available starting in October 1996.
 In March 1997, the studio was opened up and was named Les Studios Tex, which DIC was a shareholder, with DIC launching the show as The Wacky World of Tex Avery in syndication in the fall of that year.

 The invocation of Avery's name allowed DIC to hire talent that otherwise would have never agreed to such a project, including Eddie Fitzgerald and Michael Fontinelli, who left DreamWorks Animation and Walt Disney Animation Studios, respectively, to join the new series out of respect for Avery's work.
 Production of the series was centered in France in part because the producers believed Avery had a Jerry Lewis-level reputation in the country and to better position the studio in the French market by meeting domestic production requirements.
 As DIC did not have access to any of Avery's characters (his MGM and early Warner Bros. work was owned at the time by the Turner Broadcasting System), a suite of new, non-derivative characters were created specifically for the series, including a cowboy named after Avery himself and meant to represent Avery's "hormonal" brand of humor.
 Original plans for Tex Avery Theater had the animated Avery serving as a host of bridging segments, before he was given his own segments during development.

+Most episodes were animated using digital ink and paint, although certain episodes (specifically 12, 15, 24, 29, 30 and 36) were animated on cels due to the high cost of digital animation at the time.